Aryamaan20/MADDoSNet/README.md

-# MADDoSNet: Multi-Modal Attention-based DDoS Detection Network
+# MADDoSNet: Multi-Head Attention-based DDoS Detection Network

 ## Overview
 MADDoSNet is a **deep learning-based model** designed to detect **Distributed Denial-of-Service (DDoS) attacks** using a combination of CNN, Bi-GRU, and Multi-Head Attention mechanisms.
 It processes network traffic data and identifies malicious patterns with high accuracy.